jpmmadeira/halfway/README.md

 We divided our worktime into flexible sprints that were mostly 2 hours long.
 Depending on the needs at the time we adjusted the length of sprints to account for it.
 Initially we brainstormed the basic concept and established our priorities for the first sprint.
 As the night went on we did meetings to stay on track and be aware of where everyone (and the project) was.
+Keeping with the Agile mindset we flowed from back to frontend to assure that our MVP would be reached.

 ### Tech && Methodologies

-MySQL, JPA, Tomcat, IntelliJ, Pair Programming, Mac OS,
+Mac OS, Linux, Java, JavaScript, Scrum, MySQL, JPA, Tomcat, IntelliJ, Pair Programming, Hibernate, JDBC, Spring Framework, REST, HTML, CSS
-	- MYSQL
-	- OBJECT RELATIONAL MAPPING
-		- Java Persistence API;
-		- ID Generation;
-		- Inheritance Mapping;
-	- TOMCAT
-		- Applicational server;
-		- web.xml;
-	-